-- You and your licensed physician or registered or licensed behavioral health provider will be required to provide documentation suitable to the claims administrator to support your request for short-term disability leave by sending the completed claims forms to Sedgwick.
+- You and your licensed physician or registered or licensed behavioral health provider will be required to provide documentation suitable to the claims administrator to support your request for short-term disability leave by sending the completed claims forms to Sedgwick no later than 30 calendar days after the date your claim was filed (effective August 1, 2021).
 Please Note: Any short-term disability pay for which you may be eligible will not commence until your claim is approved.
-If you do not submit the required documentation suitable to the claims administrator and/or your claim is not approved within the subsequent time frame communicated to you, your claim will be denied and your employment may be terminated. - The documentation requested of you must be supplied at your expense and in a timely manner for your request for short-term disability leave to be evaluated both initially and on an ongoing basis.
+If you do not submit the required documentation suitable to the claims administrator and/or your claim is not approved within the subsequent time frame communicated to you, your claim will be denied and your employment may be terminated. - The documentation requested of you must be supplied at your expense and within 30 calendar days from the date you filed your claim for your request for short-term disability leave to be evaluated both initially and on an ongoing basis.
 You also will be required to provide signed authorization to Sedgwick to obtain and release all reasonably necessary information that supports your short-term disability pay claim.